nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 ## Problem 1: Vague, Verbal Theory

 The problem of vague is not new, and has received much more coherent accounts than I can give.[^3] In short, however, researchers have for decades criticized the fact that theories are often stated in verbal terms, which leaves a very loose derivation chain[^4]---there are a near-infinite set of ways that a researcher can instantiate that theory in the form of a statistical test, based on things like confounding (i.e., the other factors that may or may not be part of the causal structure) and measurement.
-When a study fails to find support for the theory, these results are often dismissed as illegitimate tests of the theory---*if you had simply run the study how I (implicitly) understand the theory, you would've gotten a positive result,* proponents may argue*.*
+When a study fails to find support for the theory, these results are often dismissed as illegitimate tests---*if you had simply run the study how I (implicitly) understand the theory, you would've gotten a positive result,* proponents may argue.

 [^3]: Oberauer, K., & Lewandowsky, S. (2019).
 Addressing the theory crisis in psychology.
 Psychonomic Bulletin & Review, 26(5), 1596--1618. <https://doi.org/10.3758/s13423-019-01645-2>